 So, where do we begin?
 It is essential to realize how vital social-emotional learning (SEL) is when it comes to student behavior and academic success.
 A meta-analysis of 213 school-based, universal social and emotional learning (SEL) programs involving 270,034 kindergarten through high school students showed promising results.
 Compared to controls, SEL participants demonstrated significantly improved social and emotional skills, attitudes, behavior, and academic performance that reflected an 11-percentile-point gain in achievement (Durlak et al., 2011).

-At the International Center for Leadership in Education (ICLE), we developed a relationships model in partnership with Dr. Stephanie Jones at the Harvard EASEL Lab that we utilize with administrators and teachers to create vibrant learning cultures.
+The relationships model above was developed in partnership with Dr. Stephanie Jones at the Harvard EASEL Lab.
+It can be utilized by administrators and teachers to create vibrant learning cultures.
 As this model shows, the impact of rigorous and relevant teaching and learning relies on strong student-educator relationships.
 The way to shape these relationships is through purposeful behaviors tied to three key indicators: Connection, Compassion, and Vulnerability.
 When you reflect on this above, consider what current practices support the main elements listed.
 In a past post, I outlined some specific SEL strategies that can be used at any time to aid in the process of addressing SEL needs and behavior, including daily meeting, digital surveys, and family engagement.

 While there is a wealth of resources out there, I would be remiss if I didn’t outline some practices that can be employed regularly.
 For each, I attempt to highlight the clear benefits.